Military history of South America: Border disputes

 Colombia and Peru resumed their ongoing disagreements over borders in 1932, resulting in the Colombia–Peru War.
 Attempts to demilitarise the disputed regions had been tried, but in the aftermath of insurrections in Peru, forces were deployed into the disputed region, on the then Colombian side of the border.
 Domestic opinion in Colombia responded aggressively and demanded a response.
 In practice, the region was sufficiently remote that this proved difficult.
 After some desultory fighting both sides signed the Rio de Janeiro Protocol, reaffirming the previous border agreements.
 Peru and Ecuador also renewed their long-running territorial arguments in 1941 in the Ecuadorian–Peruvian War.
 National accounts vary as to which side commenced the conflict, but the fighting rapidly escalated.
 Peru fielded Czech tanks with air support, and seized Puerto Bolívar by paradrop, the first event of its kind in South America.
 Within seven weeks, Peru had occupied the whole of the disputed region and, under pressure, Ecuador signed the Rio Protocol in 1942, affirming Peru's control of the territory.
 The conflict was to recur twice more before ultimate resolution.
 In 1981, the Paquisha War broke out between the two nations, ending in a ceasefire and the Peruvian Army in control of most of the area.
 In the aftermath of the incident, both sides increased their military presence up and down the Cordillera del Cóndor area and the Cenepa valley, starting a cycle of tensions and provocations that ended up producing another military confrontation in 1995, the Cenepa War.
 This conflict was indecisive, with both sides claiming victory, and after the mediation efforts of the United States of America, Brazil, Argentina, and Chile, the two sides finally signed a definitive peace agreement in 1998.
+On the recent past see South American Long Peace.